-Bitcoin, seemingly omnipresent, crosses the $50,000 mark
+Cost of a single Bitcoin exceeds $50,000 for first time

 SILVER SPRING, Md.
-(AP) — After a wild stretch in which Bitcoin repeatedly set new highs amid murmurs of its seemingly unstoppable ascendance, the digital currency crossed the $50,000 mark for the first time Tuesday.
+(AP) — The seemingly unstoppable rise of Bitcoin continued Tuesday with the cost of a single unit of the digital currency rising above $50,000 for the first time.

+The same Bitcoin just one year ago would have cost you $10,000.
+The price is up almost 200% in the last three months alone.

-Bitcoin is rallying as more companies signal the volatile digital currency could eventually gain widespread acceptance as a legitimate means of payment.
-Bitcoin has been mostly seen as a store of value, like gold, with few places accepting it in exchange for goods or services.
+Bitcoin is rallying as more companies signal the volatile digital currency could eventually gain widespread acceptance as a means of payment.
+The vast majority of those who have acquired Bitcoin have treated it as a commodity, like gold, with few places accepting it in exchange for goods or services.

-Companies have been leery because Bitcoin’s volatility and its use by parties who want to avoid the traditional banking system for a myriad of reasons.
+Companies have been leery because of Bitcoin’s volatility and its use by parties who want to avoid the traditional banking system for a myriad of reasons.
+On Tuesday, the price crossed and recrossed the $50,000 barrier at least a half dozen times before 10 a.m.

 Last Monday, however, the electric car company Tesla sent a tremor through the digital currency markets, saying that it was buying $1.5 billion in Bitcoin as part of a new investment strategy, and that it would soon be accepting Bitcoin in exchange for its cars.